moovatom/moovatom-api-ruby-library/README.md

   gem 'moovatom', :git => "git://github.com/humanshell/moovatom.git"
 </code>

-There is a single module constant named `API_URL` that defines the URL to which the XML requests must be POST'd to.
+There is a single module constant named `API_URL` that defines the URL to which the XML requests must be POST'd.
 There are eight writable instance variables and one readable variable.
 The single readable variable is `@xml_response`.
-It's function is to hold the last response received from MoovAtom's servers.
+It's responsible for holding the last response received from MoovAtom's servers.
 The other variables are as follows:

 1. `@guid`
 2. `@username`